-Curl EyelashesIf you don't have naturally long, perfect eyelashes, curling them before applying This is a link mascara will really open up your eyes.
+Curl EyelashesIf you don't have naturally long, perfect eyelashes, curling them before applying mascara will really open up your eyes.
 You can actually curl lashes AFTER mascara is applied, as long as your mascara is dried (a good tip to know if you want to curl your lashes later in the day without removing your mascara).
 I usually blast the eyelash curler for 3 seconds with a hair dryer for extra staying power.
 Just test the metal to ensure it's not too hot before you clamp down on your upper lash.

 What to Do With the Bottom Lashes?Many makeup experts avoid mascara on the lower lashes because they believe it actually closes up the eyes.
 This is true for some women, but for others, mascara and eyeliner on the lower lashes can make a dramatic difference.
 Try it out for yourself and see if you like it.

 To apply mascara on lower lashes, hold the brush vertically, then sweep it back and forth.
 If you wear eyeliner on the lower lashes, try a pencil eyeliner, which tends to be softer.
 Then smudge the line with your finger so it looks more natural than a straight line.

 Don't Be Afraid of False EyelashesIndividual false lashes are exotic, gorgeous and can look natural if applied correctly.
 Large cities offer "lash bars" in the hottest department stores.
 (Henri Bendel, Bergdorfs and more, for example) but I expect the counters at most department stores will have experts in false lashes.
 Ask at yours.